IamPruthvi/Infinity_Salon/README.md

 ## Website for VK's Infinity Salon.
 This is a simple project made with HTML/CSS Python(Django) and git to understand these mentioned technologies.

+# requirement and versions
+-Python 3
+-Django 4.0.4

 ## How to run this project.
 ### Steps:
 1. Clone/[Download](https://github.com/IamPruthvi/Infinity_Salon/archive/refs/heads/master.zip) this repository